Friday, 24 June 2011

 Through another stretch of pines, we reached a sunny meadow and after a while the cross of Garin, one of several way markers on the ridge.

-Before leaving home, we had read about a prehistoric site at la Truche, where flint tools had been found, as well as Roman pottery, inside a drystone wall.
+Before leaving home, we had read about a prehistoric site at la Truche, where flint tools, as well as Roman pottery, had been found inside a drystone wall.

 It sounded worth a visit, so at the cross of Garin we descended from the ridge to a road and then scrambled down a steep path to the hamlet of la Truche.

-Nobody could accuse the locals of over-commercialising their site – we could find no sign or mention of it amongst the few houses that made up the place, and there was nobody around to ask.
+Nobody could accuse the locals of over-commercialising their site – we could find no sign or mention of it among the few houses that made up the place, and there was nobody around to ask.
 We had expected a ticket-office, brochures, even a café.

 Hopeful of finding it further along the road, we wandered on, but all we found was a cherry tree, laden with fruit, which was a slight consolation.